-- Close to 370 women have enrolled in formal workers' groups. - " Many have bravely reported sexual harassment at their workplaces, which was previously unthinkable. - The women who have been part of this project have reported a greater control over income, whether earned by them (45 per cent) or that of the household (47 per cent), with 57 per cent saying they are now involved in decision-making on spending.
+- " Close to 370 women have enrolled in formal workers' groups. - " Many have bravely reported sexual harass- ment at their workplaces, which was previous- ly unthinkable. - " The women who have been part of this project have reported a greater access to income, whether earned by them (45 per cent) or that of the household (47 per cent), with 57 per cent saying they are now involved in decision-making on spending.
 71 per cent thank the project for this.
 Almost 330 YUW have opened bank accounts in their names.

-- Women, their families and the government too.
-About 50 per cent of them have reported a reduction of time spent on care work with the introduction of public facilities and services, and 99 per cent of them reported greater support from their families. - " Huge improvements have been made in schools and medical centres across the three cities. - About 88 per cent of the women have asserted that there has been an increase in their understanding of sexuality and sexual and reproductive health, and viewed the YUW groups as a trusted space for information. - " 66 child marriages have been stopped/postponed (in Chennai alone).
+- " Unpaid work is now being recognized by young women, their families and the government too.
+About 50 per cent of them have reported a reduction of time spent on care work with the introduction of public facilities and services, and 99 per cent of them reported greater support from their families. - " Huge improvements have been made in schools and medical centres across the three cities. - " About 88 per cent of the women have asserted that there has been an increase in their understanding of sexuality and sexual and reproductive health, and viewed the YUW groups as a trusted space for information. - " 66 child marriages have been stopped/postponed (in Chennai alone).
 In Hyderabad more than 200 women have been successful in negotiating with their families about their marriage, whether in terms of their age or choosing their own partner. - " In Mumbai, 10 YUWs have been trained as peer educators on sexual and reproductive health rights.
-A helpline named 'Hamse Poocho' has also been set up to provide help and guidance on SRHR issues. - Following safety audits and petitioning, toilet facilities have been installed in slums in Mumbai, and workplaces in Chennai.
+A helpline named 'Hamse Poocho' has also been set up to provide help and guidance on SRHR issues. - " Following safety audits, toilet facilities have been installed in slums in Mum-bai, and workplaces in Chennai.

-- 74 per cent of the endline survey respondents have highlighted their enhanced leadership abilities as their 'most significant change'. - " Several women have spoken in the media about unpaid work and safety audits, emerging from forced child marriage and issues of unorganized workers. - " Support and visibility for women's concerns has been obtained through strategic alliances with key actors across sectors and industries.
+- " 74 per cent of the endline survey respondents have highlighted their enhanced leadership abilities as their 'most significant change'. - " Several women have spoken in the visual platformabout unpaid work and safety audits, emerging from forced child marriage and issues of unorganized workers. - " Support and visibility for women's concerns has been obtained through strategic alliances with key actors across sectors and industries.